Kickboxing is fantastic for weight loss and getting in shape. Aside from this brilliant benefit kickboxing also:

 Increases your mental wellbeing.

 Punching and kicking things (pads and bags) is a great reliever of stress.
 If you find your blood pressure on the rise because of stress, hitting things may be exactly what you need.
-Channelling negative feelings into physical activity can help you feel better.
+Channeling negative feelings into physical activity can help you feel better.
 A good workout is also known to release endorphins, giving you that “feel good” factor.
 Whilst some may consider punching and kicking to be an aggressive form of exercise; it can actually help you practice calm in stressful situations.

 Increases your confidence levels.

-Feeling stronger, fitter and being in better shape is going to increase your confidence no end.
+Feeling stronger, fitter, and being in better shape is going to increase your confidence no end.
 When you see a positive change in your body composition, you can’t help but feel better.

 Kickboxing is a great place to meet new friends.
 It can feel a bit daunting to start any new exercise group at first.
 There are lots of factors that can make you feel nervous; worrying about meeting new people; anxiety about being out of shape or not being fit enough to keep up; scared about being hit.